andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 <h4 class="article-subheader">Suit Up</h4>
-Perhaps the most striking difference between the Norwegian & US American Independence Day celebrations is the sartorial stylings of the merrymakers.
+Perhaps the most striking difference between the Norwegian & US American Independence Day celebrations, besides the varying inclination to litter, is the sartorial stylings of the merrymakers.

 In the US, a common 4th of July outfit is jean shorts and a cutoff American flag t-shirt.
 I would know from experience.